Reading's Yoga Community

 Preview the card by CLICKING HERE

-You will begin to learn the Primary Series step by step.
-At your own pace.
+The ‘Self Practice’ style describes the unique way of learning ashtanga yoga where you learn the Primary Series step by step, entirely at your own pace.
 So rather than being led through the sequence, you will be aided in memorising the poses over time, cultivating a consistent practice, and practicing independently.
 New poses will be added gradually.
 Your class time will vary depending on your pace and the number of postures you have learned to practice.
 It is not necessary to arrive at the exact start time or stay for the entire scheduled class.

 We regularly hold Beginners Courses.
 If you are new to yoga this course is essential and a great introduction to the ashtanga yoga practice.